Intrepidity/healthcheck/README.md

 This library aims to make dealing with health checks a little bit easier.

 ## Usage
-A health check consists of an instance of `HealthCheck`, containing one or more instances of `HealthTestInterface`.
-A health test is testing a single dependency, and the health check instance then reports on the collection as a whole.
+A health check consists of an instance of `HealthService`, containing one or more instances of `HealthCheckInterface`.
+A health check is checking a single dependency, and the health service instance then reports on the collection as a whole.

-For example, we can initialize and execute a set of tests like so:
+For example, we can initialize and execute a set of checks like so:

 ```php
 <?php